dl-watson/win98/README.md

 with windows 98 icons from [alex meub](https://alexmeub.com/)

-and transparent pngs from (to the best of my sleuthing) a now-deactivated tumblr user by the name of @edwrad
+and an assets spritesheet from (to the best of my sleuthing) a now-deactivated tumblr user by the name of @edwrad